tezball/forever-home/docs/user-stories/admin.md

 ## Overview

 Admins are platform administrators responsible for maintaining the integrity and safety of Forever Home.
-They verify rescue organizations and veterinarians, manage user accounts, moderate content, and monitor platform analytics.
+They verify rescue organizations, manage user accounts, moderate content, and monitor platform analytics.

+**Note:** Veterinarians are verified by rescue organizations (not admins).
+This ensures rescue organizations explicitly trust the vets who perform health checks on their pets.
+See [Rescue Organization Stories](rescue-organization.md#us-37-approve-vets) for the vet approval workflow.

 The first admin account is bootstrapped via the `ADMIN_EMAIL` environment variable on startup.
 Additional admins can be created by existing admins.